 Your lawyer won’t cost you a cent out of pocket.
 At John Foy & Associates, you don’t pay anything unless we get you money.
 We take on the risk of winning your claim so you can get the legal help you need.

-Speak to a Decatur Dog Bite Lawyer for Free
+Speak to a Dog Bite Attorney in Decatur for Free

 It’s easy to find a lawyer to handle your dog bite case, but hard to find one with a track record of winning them.
-At John Foy & Associates, we have over 20 years of experience in getting dog bite victims the money they’re entitled to.
 Let us give you a free consultation to discuss your case and explain your options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.